CSIRO Purchase Order terms and conditions for supply of Goods and/or Services

 (c) repair the Goods, on site or otherwise, to the satisfaction of CSIRO.

-Further, in the case of clauses 5.4(a) or 5.4(b), CSIRO may remove the rejected Goods at Supplier's expense.
+Further, in the case of clauses 5.4(a) or 5.4(b), CSIRO may remove the rejected Goods at Supplier's reasonable expense.

 6.1 The Supplier shall at all relevant times maintain the insurances specified in the Purchase Order or, if not specified, reasonably appropriate insurances in respect of any risks under this Contract.
 The Supplier shall provide certificates of currency of such insurances upon CSIRO’s request which will not be more often that once every 12 months.